How to Add Subtitles to Videos in Adobe Premiere Pro & Adobe Encore

 Closed captions are the time-synced text that reflect the speech and essential sounds of a video as it plays.
 They can be toggled on and off by the viewer.
 But if they’re not burned into the video file itself, how to you add captions to your videos?

 Adobe Premiere Pro, a popular video editing software, and Adobe Encore, a DVD authoring program, both allow you to add closed caption and subtitle tracks to your video in the pre-recorded process.

 Want simple, step-by-step instructions that you can print, save, and share?

-Click on the image below to download a free PDF guide on how to add captions and subtitles to video in Adobe Premiere and Adobe Encore.More: add captions, add subtitles, Adobe, adobe encore, Adobe Premiere Pro, caption encoding, captioning, captioning company, captioning service, captioning tool, closed captioning, closed captions, DVD captions, how to, Online Video, subtitles, subtitling service, video accessibility, video captioning, video editing, video marketing, video production, video subtitling, video tech
+Click on the image below to download a free PDF guide on how to add captions and subtitles to video in Adobe Premiere and Adobe Encore.More: add captions, add subtitles, Adobe, adobe encore, Adobe Premiere Pro, caption encoding, captioning, captioning company, captioning service, captioning tool, closed captioning, closed captions, DVD captions, how to, Online Video, pre-recorded, subtitles, subtitling service, video accessibility, video captioning, video editing, video marketing, video production, video subtitling, video tech